racine-rangel/RangelandSorte_ThermalHistory/README.md

-Figures Script - Contains all code to make the figures and supplementary figures within the paper Q10 Script - Contains all code to calculate Q10 values from the raw MO2 data
+Figures Script - Contains all code to make the figures and supplementary figures within the paper Q10 Script - Contains all code to calculate Q10 values from the raw MO2 data RangelandSorte_TH Script - Contains all the code to run the models used in this paper